 Perfecting that often hard-to-treat area of the neck isn’t easy but, as seen on an upcoming episode of The Kardashians, Kim Kardashian may have found her solution via “neck Botox.”

 As reported on by Page Six, the reality star—who is often quiet when it comes to admitting most aesthetic treatments—revealed she couldn’t use her neck muscles to sing because “half of mine are probably Botoxed…” when discussing an upcoming family album on the show’s teaser.

 While injecting neurotoxins in the neck isn’t necessarily new, Troy, MI plastic surgeon Anthony Youn, MD predicted it was “a big trend that is only getting bigger” when we picked his brain about the procedure a few years back.

-While the FDA has not approved the use of neurotoxins for this specific solution, doctors have been doing it for awhile.
-“We’ve been doing botulinum toxin in the neck for more than a decade,” says New York dermatologist Heidi Waldorf, MD.
+Doctors have been doing neck Botox for awhile, and the FDA has approved Botox One (not to be confused with Botox Cosmetic) for treating cervical dystonia—a movement disorder that causes involuntary muscle spasms in the neck—in adults.
+“We’ve been doing botulinum toxin in the neck for more than a decade,” New York dermatologist Heidi Waldorf, MD shared with us in an earlier interview.
 “It’s not really brand-new, but it is being talked about in the media again.”

 While Dr. Youn says the injections are very effective, he emphasizes that they will not successfully lift a sagging neck.
 “The treatment is best suited for someone who doesn’t have significant sagging skin or submental (under chin) fat, but who has prominent platysmal bands and/or neck rings,” Dr. Waldorf says.